Marshall University

 Philanthropy

 Brad’s dedication to providing educational opportunities and resources to underserved communities is further underscored by his work with the Wing 2 Wing Foundation.
-His philanthropic efforts reflect a deep commitment to making a difference in West Virginia and beyond.
+His philanthropic efforts reflect his deep commitment to making a difference in West Virginia and beyond.

 Professional Background